-Bariatric revision surgery can help to resolve bariatric surgery complications and improve weight weight loss.
-If you have had prior weight loss surgery and have not had a good outcome, bariatric revision surgery might be an ideal solution.
+If you have had prior weight loss surgery and have not had a good weight loss result, or have had complications, a revision operation might be the ideal solution.

 Gastric Banding (LAP-BAND®) Revision Surgery

 Gastric banding revisions most commonly involve band removal and conversion to a different operation, either gastric bypass or sleeve gastrectomy.

 Patients who initially achieved good weight loss with gastric banding, and did not develop severe vomiting and/or reflux complications, are typically good candidates for gastric sleeve surgery.

 Patients who never achieved good weight loss with gastric banding, or patients who developed severe reflux with gastric banding, may be better candidates for gastric bypass surgery.

 LAP-BAND® conversion operations to gastric bypass or sleeve gastrectomy can be done in either one or two operations.
 When done in two operations, the first one is to remove the band, and the second one (after 3-6 months) is to do the sleeve or bypass.